 Being a foster parent can be incredibly beautiful and rewarding.
 It can also be incredibly hard in every sense of the word—physically, emotionally, relationally, spiritually.
 Spoiler alert: you can’t do it alone.
 The good news?
 You don’t need to try to be a lone ranger foster parent.
+You can find support.
 There are plenty of places where you can turn when you need support.
 Here are four great places to start:

 As you begin your foster care journey, it is crucially important that you gather up friends and family who will support you unconditionally.
 This doesn’t mean that everyone has to agree with your life choices.
 It does mean that you need to scout out (at least) a few folks who will give you whole-hearted support.

 One of the things that surprised me as I began my journey into foster care is how reluctant I was to share the hard parts—even with the people closest to me.
 I didn’t want to negatively impact their view of foster care, of me, or worst of all, of the children in my care.
 And so I isolated myself and let the journey push me almost to crisis level.

 It took a long time, a lot of mess, and (honestly) a therapist to help me get past this reluctance and into a place of honesty with my tribe.
 And we are all better for it.
 Five years into the journey, I can list more than a handful of people that I can call, day or night, if I need help.
 A side note: Lots of foster parents tell me that they have lost friendships or close relationships with family members as a result of their choices.
 I am fortunate enough to say that this did not happen to me.
 However, sometimes you may have to be willing to let relationships go if they are not helpful and healthy.
 This is a reality that can’t be swept under the rug.